ashwin-rajasekar/quasar-coro/README.md

 }
 ```
 ### `coroutine`
+This handle type represents a non-owning reference of the coroutine frame.
+It can be constructed from a promise reference or from a `std::coroutine_handle` with the same promise type.
-The if the promise type provides a `void rethrow()` function it will be invoked after every resumption of the coroutine.
+If the promise type provides a `void rethrow()` function it will be invoked after every resumption of the coroutine.
 This is to allow exception-handling promise types to re-raise exceptions to the calling function.

 ### `unique_coroutine`